PvPClt/project/album_en.md

 **Trump**:

-— First I’m hearing about this, Vova.
+— Never heard of it.
 Not even Fox told me!
+Unbelievable!

 **Putin**: